TALISMAN: DIGITAL 5th EDITION MANUAL

 Movement - The player rolls a die and moves their character that number of spaces around the board.

-Encounters - Once a character has finished its move, it must encounter either the space or a character in the space where it lands.
+Encounters - Once a character has finished their move, they must encounter either the space by following the instructions on that space, or another character on the space.

 Character Cards